andrewsunglaekim/event-loop-workshop/readme.md

 Read these visualization to gain full clarity on how the above code executes on click.

-When the user clicks on  the button, the click event will fire one in succession after the other.
+When the user clicks on  the button, the click event fires the button's event first adding a message to the queue.
+The event propagates to the outter div queues another message.
 Creating an execution context for each `onClick` invocation.
 Here is the first `onClick` on the call stack and where the first log happens:

 > the blurred blue rectangles here represent the action of invoking the function, where as the blurred yellow rectangles represents a message coming off the queue into an invocation on the call stack represented again through blurred blue rectangles.
 Additionally, for the purposes of simplification `Promise.resolve()` won't be visualized.